jorgenvvv/audio_validator/README.md

 npm run build
 ```

+Then the built files should be placed at the root of the code in a directory named `/dist`, from where they will be served by the backend when in production.

 Currently the application is configured to be served on a url ending with `/lid_validate`.
 To change that edit the `frontend/vue.config.js` file and change the value of `"publicPath"`.

 In production the frontend expects the backend to be running on port 5000 by default.
 To change that edit the `frontend/env.production` file and change the port of `VUE_APP_API_URL`.